UAE sees current OPEC+ actions as sufficient, ready for more if needed

 By Nidhi Verma

-NEW DELHI, July 21 (Reuters) - UAE Energy Minister Suhail al-Mazrouei told Reuters on Friday current actions by OPEC+ to support the oil market were sufficient for now and the group is "only a phone call away" if any further steps are needed.
+NEW DELHI, July 21 (Reuters) - UAE Energy Minister Suhail al-Mazrouei said on Friday current actions by OPEC+ to support the oil market were sufficient for now and the group is "only a phone call away" if any further steps are needed.

+OPEC+, which groups the Organization of the Petroleum Exporting Countries and allies led by Russia, pumps around 40% of the world's crude.
+The group has been limiting supply since late 2022 to bolster the market.

 "But we are constantly meeting and if there is a requirement to do anything else then during those meetings, we will pick it up.
 We are always a phone call away from each other."

+Oil prices have found some support from evidence of tightening supplies, with Brent crude LCOc1 trading above $80 a barrel on Friday, up from near $71 in late June.

+The next OPEC+ policy meeting is not until November, although a panel of key ministers holds a meeting on Aug.
+4 to review the market.

-(Reporting by Nidhi Verma, writing by Alex Lawler, editing by Jason Neely)
+(Reporting by Nidhi Verma, writing by Alex Lawler, editing by Jason Neely and Louise Heavens)

 ((alex.lawler@thomsonreuters.com; Twitter: @AlexLawler100))